kvasdopil/ui-gen/README.md

 - Generated HTML is sanitized but should be reviewed for production use
 - Screen size is fixed at 390px × 844px (mobile only)
 - Zoom is limited to 10% to 100% scale
+- Unselected screens can be dragged to reposition them
+- Panning is automatically disabled when dragging a screen
-- Unselected screens ignore mouse events (except for selection clicks) to allow panning
+- Selected screens are non-draggable to allow interaction with their content
+- Camera position and zoom are persisted and restored on page reload
 - New screen form appears on mouse release (not mouse down) to prevent accidental triggers while dragging

 ## Future Improvements